-The Mentor Public Library is offering two free ACT prep sessions this autumn.
-The first session is from 10 a.m. to 1 p.m. on Saturday, Sept.
-24. It will focus on general test preparation and the reading courses.
-The next session is Oct.
-1. Its focus will be the science and math sections of the ACT.
+Mentor Public Library is offering two free ACT prep sessions this autumn.
+The first session is from 10 a.m. to 1 p.m. on Saturday, Nov.
+2. It will focus on the English and reading courses.
+The next session is Nov.
+16. Its focus will be the science and math sections of the ACT.
 You can register for them on our website.

-These sessions provide practical experience in terms of the types of questions you’ll see on the ACT, and they also offer strategies for test prep (that also work on tests besides the ACT.)
+These sessions provide practical experience in terms of the types of questions you’ll see on the ACT, and they also offer strategies for standardized tests like the PSAT and SAT, as well.